by Tim Gilmore, 6/12/2012

 JaxPsychoGeo invites all wanderers—Londoners, Seattleites, Israelis and Israelites, Muscovites and Alabamans.
 The Mayor of Jacksonville, Florida should have JaxPsychoGeo memorized, or be impeached.

-You should go, you should go to JaxPsychoGeo.
+You should go, you should go into JaxPsychoGeo.
 Lose yourself there, and find yourself.

 It’s the capitol, the HQ, the first city and the last.

 JaxPsychoGeo is a place on earth.

 And JaxPsychoGeo is a piece of writing, an ancient scripture, a hypermap, a lovesong-and-hatesong, a literary text.

 Marcel Proust’s novel In Search of Lost Time, À la Recherche du Temps Perdu, is seven volumes long, and 1,267,069 words.

 Joe Gould’s An Oral History of Our Time, supposedly, stood seven or eight feet high.